Djirlic/cc-transactions-transformer/README.md

 Data lineage and tests cover all sources and all models up to the gold layer.

----

 ## 🚀 How to Run

 This project is developed and deployed via **dbt Cloud**.
 All transformations are triggered through scheduled or manual jobs within the dbt Cloud interface, connected to a Snowflake data warehouse.
 In my current setup the jobs are actually triggered with Airflow.

 > [!WARNING]
-> Running this project locally is possible but not officially supported.
-It requires access to a pre-configured Snowflake instance with the required schemas and source data already loaded.
+> Local execution is possible via dbt CLI but requires access to a properly configured Snowflake environment with source data already present.

-If you're using dbt Cloud:
+### dbt Cloud
+1. Clone this repo into your dbt Cloud project
-1. Connect your Snowflake warehouse
+2. Connect your Snowflake warehouse
-2. Clone this repository
-3. Set your environment variables and target schema
+3. Set the correct target schema/environment variables
-4. Run or schedule your dbt job
+4. Run or schedule the job via the dbt Cloud UI

 Please refer to the main project documentation for upstream data ingestion and warehouse setup.
 If you need more information, feel free to reach out.

+## ✅ Testing & Documentation

+- All models are covered by **dbt tests** (e.g., `not_null`, `unique`, and conditional checks).
+- Full **model documentation** is available via `dbt docs generate`.
+- Model descriptions are embedded in YAML files for each layer.

+## 📈 Example Use Cases

+Some of the questions this model enables:

+- Which age group is most likely to experience fraud?
+- When does fraud most often occur (time of day, day of week)?
+- Which U.S. states are most affected by fraud?

+These gold-layer outputs are consumed by a **Streamlit dashboard** for visual analysis.

+## 🛠️ Future Improvements

+- Introduce **incremental models** to improve performance at scale.
+- Extend enrichment with **demographic or merchant category data**.
+- Add snapshotting and auditing for historical model comparison.